Snapchat/Lens-Studio-Plugins/MCP/claude-desktop-extension/README.md

     ```bash
     npx mcpb pack
     ```
-    This will create a `lens-studio-mcp-proxy-x.x.x.mcpb` file.
+    This will create a `claude-desktop-extension.mcpb` file.

 3.  **Install in Claude Desktop:**
     Double-click the generated `.mcpb` file to install it.

-## First-Time Setup in Lens Studio
+## First-Time Setup

-1.  **Start Lens Studio** and open the MCP Configuration dialog:
-    `File` → `Assistant AI` → `MCP Settings`

-2.  **Start the MCP Server** in the dialog.
-This will start servers on both your user-configured port and the fixed port `50050` for this extension.

-3.  **Approve Connection:** The first time the extension connects, Lens Studio will show a dialog asking for permission.
-Click **Approve** to allow Claude Desktop to connect.
+The first time the extension connects to Lens Studio, you'll see a popup asking for permission.
+Click **Yes** to allow Claude Desktop to connect.

+That's it!
 You can now use Claude to interact with Lens Studio.